eclipse-kuksa/kuksa-hardware/sw_doc/configure_raspberryos.md

 # Enabling Hardware support in your OS

-To be able to make use of all hardware on CANOPi you need to configure your Linux distirbution accordingly.
+To be able to make use of all hardware on CANOPi you need to configure your Linux distribution accordingly.

-This guide assumes you are using a current (as of 2022) Raspberry Pi OS version based on Debian Buster.
+This guide assumes you are using a current (as of 2022) Raspberry Pi OS version based on Debian Bullseye.

-The instructions should work on other distirbutions that also follow the Raspberry OS boot procedure provding a similarly recent kernel.
+The instructions should work on other distributions that also follow the Raspberry OS boot procedure providing a similarly recent kernel.

-Many things involving editing `config.txt` file on the boot partition to extend the device tree.
-The device tree is the structre that tells the Linux kernel which hardware is available.
-As the boot partiton is a FAT aprtition you can make these modifcations easily even on Windows or OS X after [flashing the operating system](https://www.raspberrypi.com/software/), before booting the first time
+Before booting the first time the OS on the device, you have to modify the `config.txt` file on the boot partition to extend the device tree.
+The device tree is the structure that tells the Linux kernel which hardware is available.
+As the boot partition is a FAT partition you can make these modifications easily even on Windows or OS X after [flashing the operating system](https://www.raspberrypi.com/software/), before booting the first time

 ## General settings
 Make sure you have the following entries in you `config.txt`